vmchale/EMD/README.md

 ##Hamming distance
 To get the hamming distance from a integer indices, say 3 and 7, we first convert to binary to get 011 and 111.
 Then we can compute the hamming distance to get 1 (in this case).
 Hence d<sub>37</sub>=1

+##Stored matrices
+After the matrix for a metric is computed, it is stored in the data/ directory.
+This means that if you compute an EMD between distributions with 8192 bins, every subsequent calculation between distributions with 8192 bins will be faster.
+As the number of bins gets larger, it becomes necessary to store these matrices in order to guarantee quick runtime.

+However, this also means that the data/directory can get pretty large: up to 257M for 8192 bins, or 1.1G for 16384 bins.